 Other Shoes Like the On Cloudrunner

-Here are some alternatives to the On Cloudrunner that might be more suitable as an everyday trainer for beginner runners.
+As part of our On Cloudrunner review, here are some alternatives that might be more suitable as an everyday trainer for beginner runners.

 The Cumulus has been struggling to measure up to the Nimbus for years, but has finally come into its own.
 The latest Cumulus is an incredible workhorse and will last longer than most running shoes.